-We do not allow the use of margin in Advisory accounts except in limited cases where certain Clients may be permitted to use margin strategies in eligible non-retirement Advisory accounts held at Stifel.
-The use of leverage, or investing with borrowed funds, is generally not recommended in Advisory programs.Certain eligibility requirements must be met and documentation in the form of a separate margin agreement must be completed prior to using leverage in Advisory accounts.
-Only Clients can authorize the use of leverage in an Advisory account (that is, neither our firm nor our Financial Advisors can use discretion to set up a margin arrangement or privileges for a Client's Advisory account).
+We do not allow the use of margin in Advisory accounts except in limited cases.
+For those Clients that are specifically permitted, the use of margin strategies will be limited to eligible non-retirement Advisory accounts at Stifel.
+Notwithstanding the foregoing, we generally allow Clients to use the assets held in their Advisory accounts as collateral for margin debits held in non-Advisory accounts.
+The use of leverage, or investing with borrowed funds, is generally not recommended in Advisory programs; however, it may be approved on an exception basis when specifically requested by individual Clients, or for use in specialized strategies.
+Certain eligibility requirements must be met and documentation in the form of a separate margin agreement must be completed prior to using leverage in Advisory accounts.
+Only Clients can authorize the use of leverage in an Advisory account (that is, neither our firm nor our Financial Advisors can use discretion to set up a margin arrangement or privileges for a Client's Advisory account, even in cases where a Client has granted investment discretion to these persons or entities).
 In making the decision to set up margin privileges for an Advisory account, it is important Clients understand the risks associated with employing margin strategies, the impact the use of borrowed funds may have on Advisory accounts, and how investment objectives may be negatively affected.
 Employing margin in Advisory accounts is a more aggressive, higher risk approach to pursuing investment objectives.
 Clients should carefully consider whether the additional risks are appropriate prior to employing margin strategies due to the increased potential for significantly greater losses associated with using margin strategies.
 The use of margin also involves higher costs; Clients pay interest to our firm on the outstanding loan balance of their original margin loan.
-Furthermore, fees are calculated as a percentage of total assets in the account; therefore, employing margin strategies to buy securities in Advisory accounts generally increases the amount of, but not the percentage of, fees.
+Furthermore, Advisory Account Fees are calculated as a percentage of total assets in the account; therefore, employing margin strategies to buy securities in Advisory accounts generally increases the amount of, but not the percentage of, the Advisory Account Fees.
 This results in additional compensation to us.
-The amount of the margin loan is not deducted from the total value of the investments when determining account value for purposes of calculating the advisory fee.
+The amount of the margin loan is not deducted from the total value of the investments when determining account value for purposes of calculating the Advisory Account Fee.
 As a result, Clients may lose more than their original investments.
 Likewise, a positive or negative performance, net of interest charges and fees, is magnified.
 Gains or losses are greater than would be the case in accounts that do not employ margin strategies.
+A number of the risks discussed above apply, even in cases there the margin debit is held in a non-Advisory account, and Advisory assets are being used to cross-collateralize the loan.
+Finally, to the extent that a maintenance call is triggered in connection with a margined account and we are forced to sell any assets used as collateral for the margin loan, we will act solely in our capacity as a registered brokerdealer (and not as an investment adviser or other fiduciary), even where such collateral is held in an Advisory account.
+Moreover, if selling such assets, we will seek to maximize our interest, and will not prioritize a Client's interest.
 Clients generally will not benefit from employing margin strategies if the performance of individual accounts does not exceed interest expenses on the loan plus fees incurred as a result of depositing the proceeds of the loan.